1. Packages

 Destinations List<string>

-A list of destinations to which the notifications for this alarm will be delivered.
-Each destination is represented by an OCID related to the supported destination service.
-For example, a destination using the Notifications service is represented by a topic OCID.
-Supported destination services: Notifications Service.
+A list of destinations for alarm notifications.
+Each destination is represented by the OCID of a related resource, such as a topic.
+Supported destination services: Notifications, Streaming.
 Limit: One destination per supported destination service.

 DisplayName string